lewagon/data-engineering-setup/_partials/terraform_vm.md

 instance_user = "taylorswift"
 ```

-Make sure to save the `terraform.tfvars` file and then run:
+Make sure to save the `terraform.tfvars` file, nagivate into the directory with the terraform files with:

 ```
 $MAC_START